a7i7/HoldMyFile/README.md

 ```
 ### Notes
 - Has only been tested on linux so far.
 Not sure if it runs on Windows and Mac as well.
+- There is a limit to the filesize that can be uploaded.
+It is limited by speed of python and termbin.com backend software.
+Any rough limit of the filesize is 330 kb.